Galaxies99/DeepHDR-pytorch/README.md

 python3 train.py
 ```

+**Note**.
+To generate the data patches, you need at least 200 GB free storage in the folder.
+We will fix this data issue soon.

 ### Test

 First, make sure that you have models (`checkpoint.tar`) under `checkpoint_dir` (which is defined in `Configs()`).